lsst-ts/ts_wep_new/doc/index.rst

 * `EstimateZernikesScienceSensorTask` calculates the Zernike polynomials for LSSTFam or ComCam sensors when provided input exposures and source catalog.
 * `EstimateZernikesCwfsTask` calculates the Zernike polynomials on corner wavefront sensors when provided input exposures and source catalog.
+* `CutOutDonutsScienceSensorTask` cuts out donuts stamps in image from LSSTFam or ComCam sensors when provided input exposures and source catalog.
+* `CutOutDonutsCwfsTask` cuts out donuts stamps in image from LSSTCam corner wavefront sensors when provided input exposures and source catalog.
+* `CalcZernikesTask` calculates the Zernikes polynomials from donut stamps already stored in a Gen 3 butler repository.

 Important enums: